gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 The other big group of materials is synthetics.
 Most of these are microfibre-based, such as Lorica, Alcantara, and too many more or less brand-name choices to list them all.
-They generally tend to breathe less well, which makes shoes smelly much easier than leather.
+They generally tend to breathe less well, which makes shoes smelly much easier than leather does.
 On the other hand, synthetic materials are more form-stable and don’t stretch much.

 #### Midsole